-Dynamic Photo images are created by extracting the subject out of one image, and inserting it into another image.
+Dynamic Photo images are created by extracting the subject out of one image, and inserting it into another image (snapshot or movie).
 The term "subject" as used here refers to what you extract or crop out of the first image.
 Perform the following steps to shoot and extract the subject.